PolloDiablo/SENG-371-Project-1/README.md

 I am trying to investigate how seriously developers really take this data, and if you can see the issues brought-up in forum posts later addressed in official patch notes.

 <h2>Project Question</h2>
-- Do developers respond to user feedback submitted through online forums
+Do developers respond to user feedback submitted through online forums by making changes to the product?
+Expansions:
-- If so, how quickly?
+1. If so, how quickly?
-- Expansion: Do developers read comments and listen to their community?
+2. Do developers read comments and listen to their community?
-- Expansion: Does developer response to forums affect the popularity and life-span of a project?
+3. Does developer response to forums affect the popularity and life-span of a project?
-- Expansion: Which social platforms are most common for developers to read?
+4. Which social platforms are most common for developers to read?
 Reddit, Twitter, Facebook, dedicated forums?

 <h3>Predictions</h3>
 - If there is NOT correlation between forum comments and patch notes, this could possibly indicate a few things: